Podbielniak® Centrifuge Video

-B&P Process Equipment and System LLC, manufacturers of Baker Perkins machinery, is one of the world's largest suppliers of process equipment for the food and chemical processing industries.
+B&P Littleford, manufacturers of Baker Perkins and Littleford Day machinery, is one of the world's largest suppliers of process equipment for the food and chemical processing industries.
 And has provided high quality equipment with proven reliability ranging from customized individual machines to totally automated production lines.
 For more than 50 years, B&P's pod contactor has served the chemical processing industries need for liquid-liquid processing.
 More than 1,500 units are currently in service worldwide on five continents in a number of major processing applications.
 Ranging from acid treating to vanadium recovery, from essential fragrance oil separation to water pollution monitoring.

 POD Liquid-Liquid Processes